vanus-labs/vanus-connect/connectors/source-http/README.md

 ## Introduction

-The HTTP Source is a [Vance Connector][vc] which aims to convert incoming HTTP Request to a CloudEvent.
+The HTTP Source is a [Vance Connector][vc] which aims to convert an incoming HTTP Request to a CloudEvent.

-For example, if the incoming HTTP Request looks like:
+For example, the incoming HTTP Request looks like:

 ```bash
 curl --location --request POST 'localhost:8080/webhook?source=123&id=abc&type=456&subject=def&test=demo' \